carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

    alt="Schematic of how a computer works" caption="" %}

 ## When Tasks Take Too Long

-When the task to solve becomes heavy on computations, the operations are typically out-sourced from the local laptop or desktop to elsewhere.
-Take for example the task to find the directions for your next vacation.
-The capabilities of your laptop are typically not enough to calculate that route
-spontaneously: [finding the shortest path]( https://en.wikipedia.org/wiki/Dijkstra's_algorithm) through a network runs on the order of (*v* log *v*) time, where *v* (vertices) represents the number of intersections in your map.
-Instead of doing this yourself, you use a website, which in turn runs on a server, that is almost definitely not in the same room as you are.

-{% include figure.html url="" max-width="20%"
-   file="/fig/servers-openclipartorg-ericlemerdy.svg"
-   alt="A rack half full with servers" caption="" %}

-Note here, that a server is mostly a noisy computer mounted into a rack cabinet which in turn resides in a data center.
-The internet made it possible that these data centers do not require to be nearby your laptop.
-What people call **the cloud** is mostly a web-service where you can rent such servers by providing your credit card details and requesting remote resources that satisfy your requirements.
-This is often handled through an online, browser-based interface listing the various machines available and their capacities in terms of processing power, memory, and storage.

-The server itself has no direct display or input methods attached to it.
-But most importantly, it has much more storage, memory and compute capacity than your laptop will ever have.
-In any case, you need a local device (laptop, workstation, mobile phone or tablet) to interact with this remote machine, which people typically call 'a server'.

-## When One Server Is Not Enough

 If the computational task or analysis to complete is daunting for a single server, larger agglomerations of servers are used.
 These go by the name of